-They may also be obtained using extracting solvents (such as alcohol), infusion with water, steam treatment to obtain essential oils or simply by drying and grinding the material.
+They may also be obtained using extracting solvents (such as Alcohols are a large class of important cosmetic ingredients but only ethanol needs to be denatured to prevent it from being redirected from cosmetic applications to alcoholic beverages.), infusion with water, steam treatment to obtain essential oils or simply by drying and grinding the material.

 It is important to follow good manufacturing practices (GMP) to make sure the ingredient composition is consistent from one batch to another and to make sure that the ingredient does not degrade or grow microorganisms.
 In naming plants, botanists use a Latin name made up of the genus and species of the plant.

 For example, under this system the plant, soybean is known as Glycine soja L., where “L” stands for Linneaus, who first described the type of plant specimen.
 Plants are also known by a common name that has been handed down through generations.
 These common names may vary from country to country.
 Therefore, Latin names, which are more likely to be recognized in many countries, are frequently used on the label of a product to identify an ingredient made from plants.

 Cross Reference for Common Names and Latin names for Botanical ingredient: http://www.personalcarecouncil.org/botanicals-cross-reference-latin-bino…

 Find out more about the history of using plants to obtain beneficial materials:

 - Duke University: Brief History of Beauty and Hygiene Products http://scriptorium.lib.duke.edu/adaccess/cosmetics-history.html